qasimullah523/github.demo/README.md

 # github.demo
-this is demo for the github class
+this is demo for the github class.